LunaSwapOrg/.github/profile/README.md

 Coming Soon

 ## 🤝 Contributing:
 Pull requests are welcome!
-For major changes, please open an issue to discuss what you would like to change.
+For major changes, please open an issue to discuss what you want to change.